keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aniline-and-the-german-chemical-industry.md

 ### Benzene: The daydream snake 🐍♻️♾️ and the invention of chemical "Aromaticity" ⌬

+Benzene is a molecule.

+- It took 40 years from the experimental isolation of benzene in a lab to solve its chemical structure.
 - Kekulé
 Gravity's Rainbow qoute

 Kekulé serpentine solution of benzene's structure is actually within the book Gravity's Rainbow as a metaphor the economic boon that destructive cycle of WWII war economy brings:
 > “Kekulé dreams the Great Serpent holding its own tail in its mouth, the dreaming Serpent which surrounds the World.
 But the meanness, the cynicism with which this dream is to be used.
 The Serpent that announces, “The World is a closed thing, cyclical, resonant, eternally-returning,” is to be delivered into a system whose only aim is to violate the Cycle.
 Taking and not giving back, demanding that “productivity” and “earnings” keep on increasing with time, the System removing from the rest of the World these vast quantities of energy to keep its own tiny desperate fraction showing a profit: and not only most of humanity—most of the World, animal, vegetable, and mineral, is laid waste in the process...
 No return, no salvation, no Cycle—that’s not what They, nor Their brilliant employee Kekulé, have taken the Serpent to mean.
 No: what the Serpent means is—how’s this—that the six carbon atoms of benzene are in fact curled around into a closed ring, just like that snake with its tail in its mouth, GET IT?"

+- In the [*"Coloring* Gravity's Rainbow*"*](https://doi.org/10.16995/pn.374) the author's apply criticl lens to the chromatic and chemical connections in this book.
+The protagonist's very name -- Tryone -- has be interpreted to be linked with Tyrian purple, and his essence with sliding colour scales, and his subjection to the totalisating nature of nomenclature and technology linked to the naming schemes of the colour industry.

 "Sur la constitution des substances aromatiques".
 - Aromaticity (a terrible misnomer, as with most chemical nomenclature, from a generalisation of the observation that benzene and toluene smell sweet).